2023 Pakistani census: Enumeration

 As of 15 April 2023, out of 156 districts, 100% work had been completed in 122 districts – while over 90% work had been completed in the remaining districts.
 Census work would continue in cities including Karachi, Lahore and Faisalabad, while the date had been extended in 20 more districts including Sindh's Jacobabad, as well as the Baluchistan province.

 As of 22 April 2023, over 235 million people had been enumerated – up by more than 10% from the 2017 census, or by about 22.2 million people.
 Census enumeration was then extended again until 30 April 2023, with a pause between 21 and 25 April, because of the Eid holidays.
 Most of the remaining enumeration would focus on Karachi, Hyderabad and Quetta.
 On 28 April, the enumeration was once again extended until 15 May.

 Until 6 May 2023, a total of 241,831,019 people were counted all over Pakistan, or 28.6 million more than during the 2017 Census.
-Later on 12 May 2023, a total of 238,659,411 people had been counted (a number that includes Islamabad Capital Territory, but excludes Gilgit Baltistan and Azad Jammu and Kashmir).
+Later on 12 May 2023, a total of 238,659,411 people had been counted (a number that included Islamabad Capital Territory, but excluded Gilgit-Baltistan and Azad Jammu and Kashmir).

 On 22 May 2023, the enumeration concluded all over Pakistan although several areas in the mountainous north continued to be enumerated until 30 May 2023 because of heavy snowfall in the areas and security concerns.
 Additionally, people who were not enumerated were able to call the Pakistan Bureau of Statistics until 30 May and still be counted.

 Results

 On 5 August 2023, the Council of Common Interests (CCI) "unanimously" approved the results of the 2023 digital census.
-Pakistan's population has increased to 241.49 million with an annual growth rate of 2.55%, according to the census results.
-The rural population is 61.18 percent of the total population in Pakistan while the urban population is 38.82 percent.
+The population of four provinces and ICT increased to 241.49 million with an annual growth rate of 2.55%, according to the census results; the total national population including Gilgit-Baltistan and Azad Kashmir was 247.54 million.
+The rural population was 61.18 percent of the total population in Pakistan while the urban population 38.82 percent.
 For certain sensitive areas and some collective residences, totalling to 1,041,342 people, only population, gender and urban/rural population could be determined, leaving the population counted for other tables to be 240,458,089.